AdobeDocs/id-service.it-IT/help/implementation-guides/setup-target.md

 Per verificare l&#39;implementazione del servizio ID:

 * Controlla il cookie AMCV nel dominio di hosting della pagina.
-* Verifica `mboxMCGVID` che sia presente nella [!DNL Target] richiesta e che contenga l&#39; [!DNL Experience Cloud] ID (MID).
+* Verify `mboxMCGVID` appears in your [!DNL Target] request and that it contains the [!DNL Experience Cloud] ID (MID).

-Per informazioni sul cookie AMCV e sul MID, vedi [Cookie e Servizio](../introduction/cookies.md) identità piattaforma Experience Platform.
+See [Cookies and the Experience Cloud ID Service](../introduction/cookies.md) for information about the AMCV cookie and the MID.

 **Distribuzione**